 SCinet Diversity Program: WINS

-The WINS program will soon be seeking qualified female U.S. candidates in their early to mid-career to join the SCinet volunteer workforce for SC18.
+The WINS program is seeking qualified female U.S. candidates in their early to mid-career to join the SCinet volunteer workforce for SC18.
 Selected candidates will receive full travel support and mentoring by well-known engineering experts in the research and education community.

 Created each year for the SC conference, SCinet brings to life a very high-capacity network that supports the revolutionary applications and experiments that are a hallmark of the SC conference.
 SCinet will link the convention center to research and commercial networks around the world.